This article is all about hearing, and how hearing protection is essential to percussionists, particularly drummers.

 Let’s get into the most common and affordable option for hearing protection, which is disposable (foam or rubber) earplugs.

-Disposable earplugs, are the first kind of earplugs that most people think about when you mention hearing protection.
+Disposable earplugs, are the first earplugs that most people think about when you mention hearing protection.
 These types of earplugs are so common you

 Sometimes they’ll even give you a case for it, like this case here.
 You just pop it open, you never really have to think about losing them, they’re straightforward to replace if you drop them somewhere.
 I’ve gone through about 40 or 50 pairs of these I guess, and sometimes I just throw them away because they’re dirty.